-The increase in the customer base was 3% in FY 2015 and 2% in FY 2016.
-This is a comfortable and sustainable rate of growth for the Authority- not so fast as to necessitate massive infrastructure expansions and the associated debt, but enough to generate additional revenue, without using up available capacity too quickly.
-However, the Authority must be ready to accommodate continued moderate growth, or ramp up to meet the demands of accelerated growth, or withstand further economic depressed conditions, whichever occurs.
-Fortunately, the Authority's cash flow position is positive, bad debt write-offs are negligible, staffing levels are adequate, the knowledge/skill level of employees is strong, our facilities are in good to excellent condition.
-The Authority plans to increase the capacity of one of its wastewater treatment plants (Indian Creek WWTP); construction will start during FY 2017.
-After that, the next wastewater treatment plant scheduled for expansion, Walnut Creek, is still several years our (as shown below under Major Initiatives).
-Otherwise, the Authority has excess capacity to meet additional demand.
+The increase in the customer base was 3% in FY 2015, followed by an increase of 2% in FY 2016, and another 2% in FY 2017.
+This rate of growth is sustainable- not so fast as to necessitate massive, rapid infrastructure expansions and the associated debt, and quickly use up available capacity.
+However, even a 2% growth rate still equates to more than 1,100 new meters per year and requires that the Authority be diligent in planning and adding capacity.
+It is also important to be in position to adapt to change, in the event growth becomes extremely rapid as it was in 2007 and prior, or if growth slows due to economically depressed conditions as we saw in the years following 2007.
+Fortunately, the Authority's cash flow position is positive, bad debt write-offs are negligible, staffing levels are adequate, the knowledge/skill level of employees is strong, and our facilities are generally in good to excellent condition.
+One of the Authority's waste water treatment plants ("WWTP"), Indian Creek WWTP, is currently undergoing construction to increase its capacity from 1.5 MGD to 3.0 MGD.
+After that, the next wastewater treatment plant scheduled for expansion, Walnut Creek, is still several years out (as shown below under major initiatives).
 Further, there does not appear to be a need to add additional debt in the near future to construct additional infrastructure.
-In short, the Authority is in as good a position as possible to respond to whichever economic condition prevails.
+In short, the Authority is in as good a position as possible to respond to any potential change in economic conditions.